igor-soldev/PromSketch-Standalone/README.md

 * **Multiport ingestion endpoints** handle raw data ingestion and forward metrics directly to Prometheus.
 * **Main server (7000)** is responsible for sketch aggregation and query execution.
 It must be active for queries to run.
-* Prometheus TSDB retains previously scraped data even if the server stops, but new queries require the main server.

 ---